JuliaGNI/GeometricMachineLearning.jl/docs/src/optimizers/optimizer_methods.md

 * ``W_t\gets -\eta{}B_1/\sqrt{B_2 + \delta},``
 * ``Y^{(t+1)} \gets Y^{(t)} + W^{(t)},``

 where the last addition has to be replaced with appropriate operations when dealing with manifolds.
 Further ``\eta`` is the *learning rate* and ``\delta`` is a small constant that is added for stability.
-The division, square root and addition in step 3 are performed element-wise.
+The division, square root and addition in the computation of ``W_t`` are performed element-wise.

 In the following we show a schematic update that Adam performs for the case when no elements are on manifolds (also compare this figure with the [general optimization framework](@ref "Generalization to Homogeneous Spaces")):